jeltechnologies/sheetmusic/README.md

 # Installation and configuration
 To run the geoservice you will need:
-- A Java web container, preferably Apache Tomcat
+- A Java web container, preferably Apache Tomcat because this has been tested in Tomcat.
 - Clone the repository and use Maven to build the projects `geoservices-datamodel` and `geoservices`.
+- Copy the complied WAR file to tomcat/webapps.

 ## Configuration
 - Create a YAML file with the following contents, change the dataFolder to the location where you store the data files.